Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Connecting additional devices is simple just like setting up any other Bluetooth devices.
+Connecting additional devices is simple just like setting up any other Bluetooth device.
 The beauty of the Z600 however is that you can set up multiple devices to be connected at once, and never need to press a button to switch off which device is currently active.
 The perfect example is at my home office: my Windows 7 desktop connects via the USB dongle, but sometimes I’ll stream music from my iPod Touch with iOS 7 (iTunes Radio) which isn’t supported yet on Windows.
 And I use my iPad (4) for my dozen email accounts, so sometimes I’ll have video or music to stream on it.
 Anytime I want to switch from one device to another, all I have to do is stop the music on the currently-playing device and start playing it on another one.
 So if I’m streaming music on the iPod and want to watch a video on the iPad, I just pause one and play the other.
 The switch is instant.

 Well, it’s fast enough.
 There is a slight lag that’s definitely noticeable, but it’s a no-button change.
 The audio handoff is so clean and simple that nothing comes close to comparing.
 It even works if you connect with an auxiliary cable, though with the dongle and Bluetooth there’s never any reason to do so unless you want to use the Z600 for your media center and plan to plug it into your TV.